 Onomatopoeia in Pop Culture

 Onomatopoeia is used in all aspects of pop culture to influence and attract the senses of consumers.

 Snappy Brands and Slogans

 Due to its sensory appeal, onomatopoeia is often used in branding and advertising.
 Faced with the challenge of conveying taste to consumers, food marketing gurus carefully choose sound words to appeal to their consumers’ taste buds.
 Non-food marketing projects use onomatopoeia to appeal to consumers’ needs or desires (like to drive fast)!

 This vintage Rice Krispies commercial is a classic example of their “Snap!
 Crackle!
-Pop!” slogan and onomatopoeically-named mascots:
+Pop!” slogan (and the Rule of Three) and onomatopoeically-named mascots:

 You’re likely familiar with these onomatopoeic brands and slogans: